 Celoron is a very small village located in the state of New York.
 With a population of 1,057 people and just one neighborhood, Celoron is the 746th largest community in New York.
-Celoron has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Celoron was built prior to World War II, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Celoron is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Celoron is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Celoron who work in sales jobs (16.23%), management occupations (10.38%), and office and administrative support (9.81%).